-Where does this leave affiliate marketing then?
+Where does this leave affiliate marketing?
 Well, it's hard to see the positives for the industry with another giant taking even more of the available ad spend pie.
-Amazon's developments increasingly shift its marketplace into a position that make it a virtual 'walled garden of ecommerce'; offering brands a space to advertise to consumers directly within it, and for consumers to research and buy products without recourse to the wider web.
+Amazon's developments increasingly shift its marketplace into a position that make it a virtual 'walled garden of e-commerce;' offering brands a space to advertise to consumers directly within it, and for consumers to research and buy products without recourse to the wider web.

 While that's clearly not great for most affiliate propositions, it's potentially a dangerous predicament for advertisers too.
 With more ad budgets being invested into this space it decreases diversity of spend and concentrates reliance upon a dwindling number of promotional partners.
-The duopoly already dominate ad spend globally and, with the dangers of that dominance already clear to many who have had their fingers burnt by a lack of transparency and control when working with Google and Facebook, Amazon's evolution into an advertising platform should be ringing alarm bells.
+The duopoly already dominates ad spend globally.
+With the dangers of that dominance already clear to many who have had their fingers burned by a lack of transparency and control when working with Google and Facebook, Amazon's evolution into an advertising platform should be ringing alarm bells.

-Perhaps there's some irony to the fact that the business which popularised the affiliate model is now a threat to the industry it spawned.
+Perhaps there's some irony to the fact the business which popularized the affiliate model is now a threat to the industry it spawned.
 But there are reasons to still be hopeful.
-Many retailers and mass media publishers recognise the threat that Amazon represents and are actively seeking out a more diverse set of partnerships to help bring a healthier balance to their advertising incomes.11
+Many retailers and mass media publishers recognize the threat Amazon represents and are actively seeking out a more diverse set of partnerships to help bring a healthier balance to their advertising incomes.11